GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 Notice that the pod on the first node to be updated gets evicted and remains unschedulable while GKE is recreating the node (since there is no node available to schedule the pod on).
 This reduces the capacity of the entire cluster and it leads to higher error rate. (~20% instead of earlier ~1% in your tests with the same QPS.)
 The same happens with subsequent nodes as well (i.e. the evicted pod remains unschedulable until the node upgrade finishes and the node becomes READY).

-At the end of the upgrade you should see high error rate.
+At the end of the upgrade you should see high error rate **(TERMINAL-1)**.
 Something like:

 ```shell
 Error rate: 25690/97080 (26%)
 ```

 ### B) Upgrade node pool with surge nodes

+In this section of the tutorial, again you will need to open multiple terminals.
+Where it is relevant, the commands will be marked.
+For example before a command that needs to run in the first terminal you opened, there is a marker: **(TERMINAL-1)**

 With surge upgrades it is possible to upgrade nodes in a way when the node pool won’t lose any capacity by setting maxUnavailble to 0 and maxSurge to greater than 0.